"Prelaw" at Indiana University Bloomington

 Our staff includes a "Minority Prelaw Advisor" who specializes in the needs of students from populations that traditionally have been underrepresented in law school and the legal profession: first-generation college, financially disadvantaged, and minority students.

 The role of Prelaw Advisors is to help Indiana University students and alumni make informed decisions about law school.
 The HPPLC office also provides numerous practical services for preprofessional students.
 Read our publication Services Available to Prelaw Students at HPPLC.
+If you are a freshman, the office of your assigned academic advisor should be your first destination as you begin your journey as a prelaw student at IUB.

 To schedule an appointment: